Description

 Can ivy attract insects or pests?

-A number of small mammals can make their home here, including hedgehogs, shrews, mice, field mice, bats, squirrels and dormice.
+Some small mammals can make their home here, including hedgehogs, shrews, mice, field mice, bats, squirrels and dormice.

 A natural balance is created in this lively space.

-There are currently no product reviews.
+There are no reviews yet.